symfony/symfony-docs/cookbook/security/entity_provider.rst

     4 rows in set (0.00 sec)

 The database now contains four users with different roles and statuses.
-The next part will focus on how to authenticate one these users thanks to the Doctrine entity user provider and a couple of lines of configuration.
+The next part will focus on how to authenticate one of these users thanks to the Doctrine entity user provider and a couple of lines of configuration.

 Authenticating Someone Against a Database